richard-1257/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 # 0x11.
 What happens when you type google.com in your browser and press Enter
 I was asked to draft an article for this project that would cover every aspect of the web 2.0 infrastructure.
 As a Fullstack Software Engineer, I find it crucial to comprehend this idea.
 In order to complete this project, I had to review and summarize the networking information and abilities I had been studying and honing over the previous month.
 I thus produced a blog post in which I addressed the traditional interview query, "What happens when you type a URL into a browser and hit `Enter`?"

+Task Responses 📃
+- 0. What happens when...
+  -